 As black prince succulents are adapted to drought conditions, over watering is more often the problem rather then under watering when they are cultivated.

-To establish how often you should water black prince succulents in your home give the soil a really generous soak and then check to see how long it takes for the soil to dry out at the base of the pot.
+Pro tip: To establish how often you should water black prince succulents in your home, give the soil a really generous soak and then check to see how long it takes for the soil to dry out at the base of the pot.
+The best way to do this is to feel the soil at the bottom of the pot through the drainage hole in the base.

 Watch this helpful YouTube video for how easy it is to propagate succulents from leaves: